 Legal Aid Auburn

-The Indigent Project provides Legal Aid to no and low-income residents in the Auburn who have experienced injury, loss, or damages in the following areas:
+The Indigent Project offers Legal Aid to no and low-income residents in the Auburn who have experienced injury, loss, or damages in the following areas:

 Big Truck Accidents, Car Accidents, and Motorcycle Accidents: